 - The Birth of Reason in Ancient Greece

-courses in preparation: Existentialism, Philosophy of Literature
+courses in preparation: Philosophy and Literature

 - Certificate for College Teaching from the Duke Graduate School, Current